damiendevienne/phylter/README.md

 [![R-CMD-check](https://github.com/damiendevienne/phylter/workflows/R-CMD-check/badge.svg)](https://github.com/damiendevienne/phylter/actions)
 # Phylter, a tool for analyzing, visualizing and filtering phylogenomics datasets.

-**Phylter** is a tool that allows detecting, removing and visualizing outliers in phylogeneomics dataset by iteratively removing taxa in genes and optimizing a score of concordance between individual matrices.
+**Phylter** is a tool that allows detecting, removing and visualizing outliers in phylogenomics dataset by iteratively removing taxa in genes and optimizing a score of concordance between individual matrices.
 **Phylter** relies on Distatis (Abdi et al, 2005), an extension of multidimensional scaling to 3 dimensions to compare multiple distance matrices at once.
 **Phylter** takes as input either a collection of phylogenetic trees (that are converted to distance matrices by **Phylter**), or a collection of pairwise distance matrices (obtained from multiple sequence alignements, for instance).
 **Phylter** accepts data with missing values (missing taxa in some genes).